 How I Improved My Cortisol Levels

 The stress of life may be unavoidable, but bad cortisol patterns are not!
-When I first tested, my cortisol patterns were exactly opposite of where they should be.
-My cortisol was low in the morning when it should be high and high at night when it should naturally drop.
+When I first tested (here’s what I used), my cortisol patterns were exactly opposite of where they should be.
+My cortisol was low in the morning when it should be high, and high at night when it should naturally drop.

 Steps as simple as timing my food strategically and being intentional with light exposure made a tremendous difference for me, and now my cortisol patterns are normal, my sleep is better, and I feel much less stressed, even though I’m still doing as much as I was (or more).

 The body uses cortisol to rescue us from low blood sugar.
 This makes carbs a tool we can use to help regulate cortisol.

 My doctor recommended that I start my day with 25-35 grams of protein and finish it with 20-50 grams of high-quality carbs from natural sources.
 Great options include paleo-friendly sources like sweet potatoes (yams), turnips, squash, beets, and rutabagas.
 Having them later in the day helps not only cortisol but a whole host of weight-regulating hormones like leptin, ghrelin, and adiponectin.

 On a practical level, this means that breakfast for me is protein+ veggies and dinner is protein + healthy carbs like sweet potatoes or squash.
 (For anyone wondering, this can also fit with Bright Lines, I just choose high protein sources for breakfast and lunch like sardines, chicken, or lamb and make sure I get the healthy carbs at night.
 I essentially do the lunch plan at breakfast, the dinner plan at lunch, and the breakfast plan at dinner).